pair_style adp command

 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 This pair style is part of the MANYBODY package.
-It is only enabled if LAMMPS was built with that package (which it is by default).
+It is only enabled if LAMMPS was built with that package.